 Cancelled or Aborted Observations

-If a measurement or test could not be completed, (for example if the specimen is unsatisfactory or the provider cancelled the order) then the status value should be updated to "cancelled" and the specific details given - preferrably as coded values - in dataabsentreason or valueCodeableConcept.
+If a measurement or test could not be completed, (for example if the specimen is unsatisfactory or the provider cancelled the order) then the status value should be updated to "cancelled" and the specific details given - preferably as coded values - in dataabsentreason or valueCodeableConcept.
 Additional information may provided in comments as well.
-The specimen reject example demonstrate this using a coded value for unsatisfactory specimen in dataabsentreason.
+The specimen reject example demonstrates this using a coded value for unsatisfactory specimen in dataabsentreason.

 source\specimen\specimen-examples-header.xml